White Rose: Germany in 1942

 White Rose survivor Jürgen Wittenstein described what it was like for ordinary Germans to live in Nazi Germany:

 The activities of the White Rose started in the autumn of 1942.
 This was a time that was particularly critical for the Nazi regime; after initial victories in World War II, the German population became increasingly aware of the losses and damages of the war.
-In Summer 1942, the German Wehrmacht was preparing a new military campaign in the southern part of the Eastern front to regain the initiative after their earlier defeat close to Moscow.
-This German offensive was initially very successful, but came to a standstill in the autumn of 1942.
-In February 1943, the German army had faced a major defeat in the Battle of Stalingrad.
+In summer 1942, the German Army was preparing a new military campaign in the southern part of the Eastern front to regain the initiative after their earlier defeat close to Moscow.
+This German offensive was initially very successful, but it slowed in the autumn as Army Group South approached Stalingrad and the Caucasus region.
 During this time, the authors of the pamphlets could neither be discovered, nor could the campaign be stopped by the Nazi authorities.
 When Hans and Sophie Scholl were discovered and arrested whilst distributing leaflets at Ludwig Maximilian University of Munich, the regime reacted brutally.
-As the "Volksgerichtshof" was not bound to the law, but led by Nazi ideology, its actions were declared unlawful in post-war Germany.
-Thus, the execution of the White Rose group members, among many others, is considered as judicial murder.
+The "Volksgerichtshof" was not bound by law, but its decisions were guided by Nazi ideology.
+Thus, its actions were declared unlawful in post-war Germany.
+The execution of the White Rose group members, among many others, is considered judicial murder today.